-Set Up A Local Ubuntu Mirror with Apt-Mirror
+Set Up A Local Ubuntu / Debian Mirror with Apt-Mirror

-If setting apt to dynamically use the closest mirrors just isn't fast enough, you can set up your own mirror on your local network will drastically improve the performance of updates and installations for your other computers.
-This is particularly useful if you have automatic KVM guest installations as I am.
-This tutorial will set you up so that you have an ubuntu mirror that is accessable through the web (http).
-You do not have to have your mirror accessible this way and FTP/NAS are good alternatives, but I chose http because it's common and easy.
+For most users, setting apt to dynamically use the closest mirrors is enough as they are just running their one or two machines.
+However, if your premises has a terrible internet connection, or you are running lots of computers/servers, then you will want to set up a own mirror on your local network.
+This tutorial will set you up so that you have an ubuntu/debian mirror that is accessible through the web (http).
+You do not have to have your mirror accessible this way and FTP/NAS are good alternatives, but I chose http because it's really simple/easy.

 I set my mirror to run daily at midnight by adding the following line: